BOM-98/project_1/README.md

  -   The images used throughout the website were sourced from Freepik, specifically the author [catalyststuff](https://www.freepik.com/author/catalyststuff).
 -   The logo was generated using [Tailor Brands](https://studio.tailorbrands.com/).

+## Acknowledgements

  I would like to thank my Mentor [CluelessBiker](https://github.com/CluelessBiker) for all of her help in getting this project live.
 She has contributed so much through her advice in making sure this website was free of bugs and met the requirements of the course.